hacisimsek/real-time-chat-app/README.md

 # Real Time Chat Application

-A React-based task management application with a Java backend.
+A scalable chat system using Java WebSockets and React for the frontend.

 ## Run The Spring Boot Project